redis/redis-doc/topics/data-types-intro.md

 to it, for example, with `LPUSH`.

-This is not specific to lists, it applies to all the Redis data types composed of multiple elements--Sets, Sorted Sets and Hashes.
+This is not specific to lists, it applies to all the Redis data types composed of multiple elements -- Sets, Sorted Sets and Hashes.

 Basically we can summarize the behavior with three rules: